wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-storm-develop-python-topology.md

         Finally, select __Submit__ to start the topology.

 > [AZURE.NOTE] Once started, a Storm topology runs until stopped (killed.)
-To stop the topology, use either the `storm kill TOPOLOGYNAME` command from the command-line <!-- deleted by customization (SSH session to a Linux cluster for example,)--> or by using the Storm UI, select the topology, and then select the __Kill__ button.
+To stop the topology, use either the `storm kill TOPOLOGYNAME` command from the command-line (SSH session to a Linux cluster for example,) or by using the Storm UI, select the topology, and then select the __Kill__ button.

 ##Python components with a Clojure topology